adityapnv/recipe-management-service/README.md

 # Recipe Management API

 The Recipe Management API is a Java application that allows users to manage favorite recipes.
-It provides RESTful endpoints for adding, updating, removing, and fetching recipes.
+It provides Restful endpoints for adding, updating, removing, and fetching recipes.
 Additionally, users can filter available recipes based on various criteria.

 ## Table of Contents